 Now, part of my desire to travel the world came from a personality trait of wanting constant growth and change.
 I constantly sought adventure and tried to avoid any form of routine or a seemingly static lifestyle.
 This was part of the reason I was so eager to move to the US and start a new adventure.

 So why was it different this time around?
 Why was I not welcoming this change like I did the first?
 I was excited about the adventure but hated the change.
 I remember sitting in a car with a friend, and he was asking me about my move and how I was processing it all.
-It was the first time I got to say what I was feeling out aloud.
-I told him; in my desire to travel the world and live in different countries, I never anticipated the emotional toll it would take on me.
+It was the first time I got to say what I was feeling out loud.
+I told him that in my desire to travel the world and live in different countries, I never anticipated the emotional toll it would take on me.
 The difference this time was that the familiarity I left in my home country Nigeria was one I didn’t work for or choose.
 It was just the life I was born into.
-I knew my loving friends since before I was 10 and my life routine wasn’t necessarily hard to come by, it was made readily available to me.
+I had known my loving friends before I was 10 and my life routine wasn’t necessarily hard to come by, it was made readily available to me.
 The familiarity I was leaving behind the second time around was different.
 I had worked for it.
-I had spent time building friendships, creating a network, finding the right church, curating routines, decorating my apartment and testing out different coffee shops until I found the right one.
+I had spent time building friendships, creating a network, finding the right church, curating routines, decorating my apartment, and testing out different coffee shops until I found the right one.
 My life in the US was a representation of every conscious and independent decision I had made as an adult that had paid off.
 It was terrifying to leave it all behind and start over.

 You know, leaving your comfort zone is easier said than done, especially when you’re very comfortable.
 I had to learn to let go.
 I had to believe and trust that I would be able to build a life in Madrid that was as amazing as the one I was leaving behind.
 Now in Spain, I have developed a new routine while also exploring, I have fallen in love with the city, and I’m already forming a core group of friends.
 I also have new favorite coffee shops!